nak/pytest_mproc/docsrc/index.rst

 Welcome to *pytest_mproc*, a plugin for pytest to run distributed testing via multiprocessing.
 This manner of distributed testing has several advantages, including more efficient execution over pytest-xdist in many cases.

-xdist works for cases perhaps where there are large number of tests, but the cost of overhead in using rsync and overall implementation prevents realization of test-execution-time gains that one might hope for.

 To begin using pytest_mproc, just install:

 % pip install pytest-mproc